oracle/pgql-lang/pages/pgql-1.1-spec.md

                   )
 ```

 Above, we compare two string properties from different graphs.
 Besides properties, it is also possible to compare vertices and edges from different graphs.
-However, because PGQL 1.1 does not have a concept of views and base graphs, such comparisons will always yield `false`.
+However, because PGQL 1.1 does not have concepts like graph views, base graphs, or sharing of vertices/edges between graphs, such comparisons will always yield `false`.

 # Other Syntactic Rules